 If you stroll through an outdoor shop and check labels on their products, it is very likely that you will besides quick-drying, moisture-wicking, durable etc. also see lightweight.
 There is a lot of debate in outdoor circles whether lightweight gear is overrated, and ultralight indeed means making compromises.
 But is it worth to make compromises?
-Well, it’s kind of obvious that a heavy backpack increases discomfort and injuries, and there are many studies that support this.
+Well, it’s kind of obvious that hiking with a heavy backpack is not comfortable and increases a chance for injuries, and there are many studies that support this.
 However, I couldn’t find a single study that would focus on heart rate rather than on subjective responses of hikers.
 You might ask yourself why heart rate is so important?
 Put simply, heart rate is important because it has a big impact on exhaustion – the higher your heart rate, the faster you will become exhausted.

 Therefore, I decided to conduct an experiment in which I observed and compared my heart rate while carrying backpacks of different weights (i.e. empty, 10 kg – 22 lbs. and 20kg – 44 lbs.).
 To make things a bit more interesting I also conducted this experiment at different inclines (5%, 10% and 15%).
 To get comparable and reliable measurements, the experiment was conducted on a treadmill which was set to 5km/h (3.1 mi/h), regardless of incline.
 Outdoors I would have problems walking at the same speed all the time and thus the results would not be directly comparable because heart rate increases with speed.
 This was obviously not a problem on the treadmill where I had to keep the pace no matter how uncomfortable or exhausting it was.